Looking to reach more customers in your area? Local and organic SEO are both important for your business.

 3 Things Google Will Consider to Rank Your Business

-Once you get your Google My Business page taken care of, there’s more you want to do to get reign supreme in local search.
+Once you get your Google Business Profile page taken care of, there’s more you want to do to get reign supreme in local search.

 Three important factors Google takes into account: